firefly-oss/core-banking-ledger/README.md

 ## 🏗️ Architecture

-The Core Banking Ledger is designed as a modular, microservice-based system with a clear separation of concerns:
+The Core Banking Ledger is designed as a modular, microservice-based system with a clear separation of concerns following domain-driven design principles.
+The architecture ensures scalability, maintainability, and resilience.

 ### Module Structure

-- **core-banking-ledger-interfaces**: API contracts, DTOs, and enums
-- **core-banking-ledger-models**: Data entities and repository interfaces
-- **core-banking-ledger-core**: Business logic and service implementations
-- **core-banking-ledger-web**: REST controllers and API endpoints
-- **core-banking-ledger-sdk**: Reactive WebClient SDK for API integration
+- **core-banking-ledger-interfaces**: Contains all API contracts, Data Transfer Objects (DTOs), and enumerations that define the public interface of the system.
+This module has minimal dependencies and serves as the contract between the system and its clients.

+- **core-banking-ledger-models**: Defines the data entities, repository interfaces, and database migrations.
+This module encapsulates the persistence layer and data access patterns, using R2DBC for reactive database access.

+- **core-banking-ledger-core**: Implements the business logic and service layer.
+This module contains the core domain logic, transaction processing rules, and service implementations.
+It follows the hexagonal architecture pattern with clear boundaries between the domain model and external dependencies.

+- **core-banking-ledger-web**: Provides the REST API endpoints and controllers that expose the system's functionality to clients.
+This module handles HTTP requests, input validation, and response formatting, delegating business logic to the core module.

 ### Key Components

-#### Transaction Processing
+#### Transaction Processing Engine

-Handles various types of financial transactions:
-- Card transactions
-- Direct debit operations
-- SEPA transfers
-- Wire transfers
-- Standing orders
-- Deposit transactions
-- Withdrawal transactions
-- Fee transactions
-- Interest transactions
-- Transfer transactions
+The transaction processing engine is the heart of the Core Banking Ledger system.
+It handles various types of financial transactions with specialized processing logic for each type:

+- **Card Transactions**: Processes debit and credit card payments with merchant details, authorization codes, and fraud detection flags.
+- **Direct Debit Operations**: Manages automated payments to vendors with mandate information and sequence types.
+- **SEPA Transfers**: Handles European payment transfers with IBAN/BIC validation and SEPA-specific fields.
+- **Wire Transfers**: Processes international wire transfers with SWIFT codes and cross-border compliance checks.
+- **Standing Orders**: Manages recurring scheduled payments with frequency and execution tracking.
+- **Deposit Transactions**: Records cash or check deposits with detailed source information.
+- **Withdrawal Transactions**: Records cash withdrawals with ATM or branch details and limit checks.
+- **Fee Transactions**: Manages various banking fees with calculation methods and waiver tracking.
+- **Interest Transactions**: Calculates and applies interest payments or charges with accrual periods.
+- **Transfer Transactions**: Handles internal transfers between accounts with purpose codes.

+#### Double-Entry Accounting System

+The system implements proper double-entry accounting principles to ensure financial integrity:

+- **Transaction Legs**: Each transaction consists of at least two legs (debit and credit) that always balance to zero.
+- **Balance Calculation**: Account balances are calculated based on the sum of transaction legs.
+- **Multi-Currency Support**: Handles transactions in different currencies with proper exchange rate tracking.
+- **Booking vs. Value Date**: Distinguishes between when a transaction is booked and when it affects interest calculations.

+#### Event-Driven Integration Framework

+The system uses an event-driven architecture for reliable integration with other systems:

+- **Event Outbox Pattern**: Ensures reliable event publishing even in the face of failures.
+- **Domain Events**: Publishes events for transaction lifecycle (created, updated, status changed).
+- **Idempotent Processing**: Prevents duplicate transactions with unique external references and request IDs.
+- **Asynchronous Communication**: Enables loose coupling between services through event-based integration.

+#### Transaction Relationship Management

+The system tracks relationships between transactions for comprehensive financial history:

+- **Related Transactions**: Links transactions that are related (e.g., original transaction and its reversal).
+- **Relation Types**: Categorizes relationships as reversals, adjustments, chargebacks, or corrections.
+- **Batch Processing**: Groups related transactions with batch IDs for bulk operations.
+- **Audit Trail**: Maintains a complete history of transaction status changes with reasons.

+#### Regulatory Compliance Framework

+The system includes features to ensure compliance with financial regulations:

+- **Anti-Money Laundering (AML)**: Risk scoring, screening results, and large transaction flagging.
+- **Strong Customer Authentication (SCA)**: Tracks authentication methods and results for PSD2/PSD3 compliance.
+- **Instant Payments**: Supports instant payment schemes with confirmation of payee functionality.
+- **EU Regulations**: Designed for PSD3 and EU Instant Payments Regulation 2024/886 compliance.
+- **Spanish Tax Reporting**: Includes fields for Spanish tax codes and reporting requirements.

-#### Transaction Categorization
+#### Transaction Categorization System

-Enables classification and organization of transactions for reporting and analysis.
+Enables classification and organization of transactions for reporting and analysis:

-#### SDK Integration
-Provides a comprehensive SDK for integrating with the Core Banking Ledger system:
-- Reactive WebClient-based API clients
-- Support for all transaction types
-- Consistent error handling
-- Configurable connection settings
+- **Hierarchical Categories**: Supports parent-child relationships between categories.
+- **Category Types**: Distinguishes between income, expense, transfer, and other category types.
+- **Tax Coding**: Associates categories with tax codes for reporting purposes.

 ## 📊 Data Model